-Young Drivers & Car Insurance
+Young Drivers and Car Insurance

-As the market leader for young drivers in Ireland servicing over 32% of the market, we felt there was a good opportunity to provide answers to those learning, new on the road or those building up experience.
+As the market leader for young drivers in Ireland servicing over 32% of the market*, we at Liberty felt there was a good opportunity to provide answers to those learning, new on the road or building up experience.
 So we want to give you, the consumer, the opportunity to ask us, the insurance experts, anything.

 Q. Would I be better off remaining a named driver on my parents’ policy or getting my own policy?
 Short-term vs long-term?

 A: It all depends on how often you're driving your parents’ car.
 If you're only driving it the odd time, then you’d be better off as a named driver on their policy.
 But if you take out a policy in your own name, then you will start to earn your own No Claims Bonus – which will save you a lot after the first year.

 You might also be interested to know that if you're a named driver on your parents’ policy, then some insurers (including Liberty) will give you a Named Driver Discount for the number of full years you were named on their policy without any claims.
 This will stand to you when you take out your own policy.

 If you have your own car, things are different and the insurance should be taken out in your name.
 Insuring a vehicle that you own in your parents’ name is known as ‘fronting’ and could result in your policy not being valid.

 Q. If I’m insured on my own car, can I drive another insured car?

 A: There’s no simple answer to this as it will vary from insurer to insurer and your own personal details such as your age, occupation or your type of licence.
 Some insurers may offer this cover as an optional extra, so it's worth checking out where you stand with your current insurer.

 Q. Is having car insurance a necessity?